 Good-looking locals.
 Great food.
 Sunny days.
 And gorgeous long drives.
 Spain is a destination that has often been titled the ultimate holiday destination.
 But this is no surprise to us.
-(CLICK HERE FOR MORE INFORMATION on our women-only group trip to Spain this August)
+(We’re going to Spain + Portugal this October.
+CLICK HERE FOR MORE INFORMATION on this women-only group trip)

 From the best wines to the quirkiest (yet impressive) monuments, there are many reasons why people love Spain.
 Here’s why you will too:

 1) Spanish beaches are often secluded and untouched

 Spain has over 5,000 miles of beautiful Mediterranean coastline, dotted with hidden, tiny unspoiled coves.
 Here, you can kick-back and unwind, enjoying the feeling of having an entire beach to yourself.
 You can lazily sunbathe under the warmth of the Spanish sun, burrow your toes into soft, golden sand, swim in warm cerulean waters, breathe in the salty smell of the sea and revel in the feeling of being far, far away from the rest of the world.
 Bliss.

 2) Where else can you find 300 days of sunshine?

 That’s right.
 Spain is the sunniest country in Europe, and its Mediterranean coastline, from the Costa Blanca to the Costa del Sol, enjoys an average of 300 days of sunshine each year.
 You rarely get a single bad day in Spain.
 So that’s 300 days of clear skies, warm, golden rays, icecream, al fresco brunches, sunbathing, street night parties, and a sense of carefree freedom like no other!

 There’s nothing like drinking sangria straight from the source.
 Additionally, an infinite variety of Spanish wines, from cava in Catalunya to sweet moscatel from Malaga means that there are limitless ways to create this drink, and all of them, delicious! ¡Salud!